 Not that we’ve covered the differences between SEO and SEM, how do they work together?

-SEM is a great way to immediately get visibility on search engines.
+SEM is a great internet marketing strategy to get instant visibility on search engines.
 You can target a keyword and show your advertisement on a search engine result page overnight.
-SEM marketing tactics are especially helpful for small businesses just starting out.
+SEM is especially helpful for small businesses just starting out.

 On the other hand, SEO can take between 4-12 months to see results.
-The benefit of SEO is that if you are successful in getting your content to prominently display on search engine result pages, then your website can receive clicks from users at no cost to your business.
+The benefit of SEO is that if you are successful in getting high quality content to prominently display on search engine result pages, then your website can receive clicks from users at no cost to your business.

 So how do the two work together?
 This graph is an excellent depiction of their relationship: